AzDocs/AzDocs/Wiki/Azure.md

 ![AzDocs - Invoke Executable](../wiki_images/azdocs_invoke_executable.png)

+As you can see, all parameters get printed (secrets will be hidden ofcourse!) and and all actual CLI statements that are being done by the scripts are printed as well.
+This allows you to quickly debug & fix things going wrong in your pipelines!

 And last but certainly not least: we've unified the way to enable debug information in your pipeline & Azure CLI.
 It's as simple as setting the default `System.Debug` to `true` in your pipeline variables.
 The `Invoke-Executable` wrapper will make sure the CLI statements will be appended with `--debug`!

 # Core Concepts